hpi-swa/smalltalkCI/gemstone/README.md

 smalltalkCI -r -z $GS_HOME/shared/repos/GemStone-GCI/.smalltalk.ston ci_329
 ```

 The `smalltalkCI` script starts the run by using `$GS_HOME/server/stones/ci_329/snapshots/extent0.tode.dbf` as the initial extent and then using the `.smalltalk.ston` for the project to load the project code and run the tests.
 In this way, you are testing the load of the project into a base tODE image as well as running tests.
+The stone is left running after the `smalltalkCI` script ends, so you can connect to the stone with a tODE client.

 If you want to build save time, you can make a snapshot of an extent with the project already loaded: